Common Myths About Bankruptcy

 You have the option of filing bankruptcy alone or jointly with your spouse.
 The determination of which of these options is more beneficial for you is based on your specific financial situation.

 Bankruptcy improves your credit immediately.
 Once you get a discharge, you can’t get another one for eight years.
-Most of our clients receive credit card offers shortly after the credit reporting agencies receive word of their bankruptcy cases.
+Most of our clients receive credit card offers soon after the credit reporting agencies receive word of their bankruptcy cases.

 You will still be able to get credit after your bankruptcy is discharged.
 While the interest rates you are offered after bankruptcy will initially be higher than you may hope for, you will be able to get credit.
-One to two years out from bankruptcy, if you have taken positive steps toward rebuilding your credit score, not only will you be able to get credit but you will probably receive better offers than you did before you filed bankruptcy.
+One to two years out from bankruptcy, if you have taken positive steps toward rebuilding your credit score, not only will you be able to get credit, but you will probably receive better offers than you did before you filed bankruptcy.

 While the Bankruptcy Code was amended several years ago to add means testing for Chapter 7 relief, the opportunity to get a complete discharge of unsecured debt is pretty much the same as it’s always been.
 There are just a few more hoops to jump through.